analyticsjs/web-analytics/packages/core/index.md

 // @/utils.ts
 import { Analytics } from '@web-analytics/core'

-export const analytics = new Analytics({
+// Perform initialization and export the instance export const analytics = new Analytics({
   platform: 'example_platform',
   websiteId: 'example_website_id',
 })

+// Load the platform's JS-SDK file analytics.init()
 ```

 In other files, import the instance and call the method on the instance.